shiecldk/ASUS-ZenBook-Pro-Duo-15-OLED-UX582-Hackintosh/README.md

 - atrslb for many things I couldn't achieve
 - gvkt for ScreenPad VoodooI2C fix
 - Qonfused for developing and maintaining the project
+- [wern-apfel (as he complained here)](https://github.com/hieplpvip/AsusSMC/issues/108#issuecomment-1422929407) for some SSDTs for Qonfused's work
 - Rehabman
 - Many others